cdancy/etcd-rest/README.md

 ## Property based setup

 Client's do NOT need supply the endPoint as part of instantiating the EtcdClient object.
-Instead one can supply them through system properties, environment variables, or a combination of the 2.
+Instead one can supply it through system properties, environment variables, or a combination of the 2.
 System properties will be searched first and if not found we will attempt to query the environment.

 Setting the `endpoint` can be done with any of the following (searched in order):